sonam-git/MVC_Tech_Blog/README.md

 3. Creating and using Express.js servers and routes.
 4. Using Handlebars.js to create and display dynamic templates.
 5. Implementing user authentication and password hashing with bcrypt.
-6. Using Bootstrap for styling and layout.
+6. Apply css for styling, which help to recall what we learned during first month of the class.

 ### Continued Development:
 1. Pagination for blog posts and comments.